How Microsoft Azure Can Help Your Business Beat the Competition

 When it comes to cloud native and hybrid cloud environments, there’s no one-size-fits-all solution.
 There are a variety of factors that businesses need to consider before deciding what type of architecture is best for them and which cloud platform to host on, but that doesn’t mean it needs to be hard.

-The cloud experts at Shamrock have helped thousands of customers with cloud migrations, cloud cost management, orchestration, security and more, and we’ve saved our customers over $100 million in the process.
+Azure solution architecture experts at Shamrock have helped thousands of customers with cloud migrations, cloud cost management, orchestration, security and more, and our cloud experts have saved our customers over $100 million in the process.

 Even if Azure isn’t right for your business, Shamrock can help get you set up with AWS, GCP or a number of other public and private cloud vendors and get you the best rates in the industry, guaranteed.